The Film Society of Lincoln Center and the Romanian Film Initiative

 FILMS, DESCRIPTIONS & SCHEDULE

-All films in Romanian and with English subtitles, unless otherwise mentioned.
+All films in Romanian and with English subtitles, unless otherwise noted.

 New York Premiere!